gfranko/jqfactory/README.md

 9. Make cool things!

 ##API

+###Properties

+**_super** - A reference to the jqfactory parent object.
+This is useful if you want to retrieve a property.

+**element** - The DOM element(s) that calls your plugin, wrapped in a jQuery object.

+**namespace** - The namespace string (the part of the string before the .)that was used to create the plugin.
+Used internally.

+**basename** - The basename string (the part of the string after the .)that was used to create the plugin.
+Used internally.

+**fullname** - A string that includes the namespace and basename separated by a dash.
+Used internally.

+**eventnamespace** - The basename string that is prepended with a period.
+Used internally.

+###Methods

  **$.jqfactory(String namespace.name, Object properties, Boolean enforceNamespace)**

  - The jqfactory is a simple function on the global jQuery object - jQuery.jqfactory - that accepts 2 or 3 arguments.
 The first argument to jqfactory is a string containing a namespace and the widget name, separated by a dot.